terrajobst/EntityFramework.Docs.cs-cz/entity-framework/core/miscellaneous/cli/powershell.md

 ## <a name="get-dbcontext"></a>Get-DbContext

-Získá informace o typu `DbContext`.
+Načte informace o typu `DbContext`.

 ## <a name="remove-migration"></a>Odebrání – migrace